Aitslab/EasyNER/tutorials/Tutorial_benchmarking_runtime.md

 This tutorial explains how to repeat the runtime experiments in the article.
+Runtimes were measured for multiple corpora and then normalized to corpus character count.

 # EasyNER runtimes
 1. Set the "TIMEKEEP" parameter on top of the config file to "true"